jmix-framework/jmix-bookstore-2/README.md

 ### Add-ons

-The application is also a show-case application for multiple add-ons from the [Jmix Marketplace](https://www.jmix.io/marketplace).
-Jmix Bookstore uses the following add-ons:
+The application also features various add-ons available on the [Jmix Marketplace](https://www.jmix.io/marketplace):

 * Multitenancy
 * Email